 Want more time in Ljubljana?
 Secure pre-tour hotel nights through your sales representative.

-Return to the lake after lunch, this time to glide across it on stand-up paddleboards, learning the technique on calm water before striking out to explore.
+Return to the lake after lunch for a two-hour stand-up paddleboard adventure, learning the technique on calm water before striking out to explore.
 Because motorboats are heavily restricted here, the lake remains one of the most peaceful in the Julian Alps.

 Midway through the ride, we pause at a family-run farm, where you’re welcome to join an optional cheese tasting.
 It’s also a chance to hear how alpine dairy traditions shaped life in this corner of the park − a story that comes to life when you meet the people who still practise them.